 Grantmaking remains an important tool for the Foundation’s community investments.
 But with limited resources and complex challenges, it is imperative that we look for additional ways to use our resources to make a difference and advance our mission.

 Engaged partnerships are vital to propel our community forward toward positive change.
 As we broaden our relationships and continue to learn, we want to be more strategic and intentional partners.
 With accountability to our donors and partners, we will show up in new ways and leverage our position, tools, and resources to inspire and cultivate community action.

 As a result of our listening and strategy sessions with our grantees, partners, and directly-impacted community members, the Foundation has identified six priorities within our two new focus areas.
 These priorities reflect areas where significant levels of inequity persist, where the community says our resources are most needed, and where we believe we can make the greatest impact now and for the foreseeable future.
 While our two broad focus areas will remain longstanding, we will remain responsive and nimble, re-evaluating and addressing priorities going forward.

 Our initial responsive grant funding will work toward addressing:

-We will release more information about our first grant deadline in January 2019 via our e-news, social media, and website.
+We will release more information about our grant deadlines via our e-news, social media, and website.
 Sign up for our e-news here.

-Recognizing all of the available tools and resources we have to support our new priorities, we will begin moving forward on these and four other priorities in 2019.
-We will continue to advance our learning as we work toward additional grantmaking rounds.
+Recognizing all of the available tools and resources we have to support our new priorities, we will move forward on these and four other priorities, and we will continue to advance our learning as we work toward additional grantmaking rounds.